Province of the Anglican Church of Burundi: Membership

 There are approximately 900,000 Anglicans in an estimated population of 12 million in Burundi.

 Structure

-The polity of the Anglican Church of Burundi is Episcopalian church governance, which is the same as other Anglican churches.
+The polity of the Anglican Church of Burundi is Episcopal church governance, which is the same as other Anglican churches.
 The church maintains a system of geographical parishes organized into dioceses.
 The spiritual head of the province is its Archbishop, who is Ordinary of one of the dioceses, Metropolitan of the Province, and Primate.
 There are currently nine dioceses, each headed by a bishop: